-Whalen was out to lunch with a friend from the U.S. embassy when he found the answer.
-While the two were dining, his friend received a notification from BlackBerry Alert.
+Whalen was at lunch with a friend from the U.S. embassy when he found the answer.
+While the two were dining, his friend received a notification from BlackBerry.
 Whalen immediately recognized its potential: With one platform, he could eliminate phone trees and give ISY multiple tools to help protect its people.

 After a few conversations with BlackBerry and a brief product demonstration, Whalen used his security company to engage with one of BlackBerry’s third-party vendors in Singapore.
 Once he’d purchased the licenses, he then gifted the first year’s subscription to ISY.

-BlackBerry Alert was fully deployed in a little over a week.
+The BlackBerry CEM solution was fully deployed in a little over a week.